This blog post draws on data and research discussed in our entry on Happiness and Life Satisfaction.

 First, the gap is partly driven by differences in household income and employment.
 But this is not the only aspect; even after controlling for socioeconomic and demographic differences, the East-West gap remains significant.

-And second, the gap has been narrowing in recent years.
+And second, the gap has been narrowing in recent years, as the chart shows.
 In fact, the finding that the gap is narrowing is true both for the raw average differences, as well as for the ‘conditional differences’ (i.e. the differences that are estimated after controlling for socioeconomic and demographic characteristics).
-The following charts shows this.